What are Skills?

 Viewing Skills

-Access your skills through the Packmind web app:
+Access your skills through the Packmind web app:- Navigate to Skills in the main menu

 - Browse the list of available skills